What happens when your core beliefs are negative? Nothing good.

 Your morale suffers.
 So does your self-confidence and self-worth.
 Non-supportive beliefs make you lose your focus distracting you from your intended success path.

 You begin to make excuses for why you don’t do certain things.
 For example, why didn’t Sue get to the early morning meeting?
-Because she has a belief that she has to have her daily routine of coffee in order to function, but the coffee shop was closed today.
+Because she has a belief that she has to have her daily routine of coffee in order to function.
+But the coffee shop was closed today.
 So she drove an extra 10 miles out of her way to get a cup of coffee, which made her miss the meeting.
-And who did she blame?
+And what did she blame?
 The coffee shop!

 Basically, limiting beliefs lock you into a narrow place where you do what you are told and act as expected.

 Where do they come from?
 Your parents, upbringing, schools, and friends.
 Any and all exposure to pessimistic, judging, non-nurturing, or violent environments.

 Here’s the good news.
 Even though you may come by your negative beliefs, you can change them.
 Before you change something you need to know what needs changing.

 So, what are common self-limiting beliefs that you can change?
 There are 7 beliefs that cause you harm: